1 Fulbright Bulgaria-Greece Joint Research Award

 The award is for 9 months, with a 4-month term in Greece and a 5-month term in Bulgaria.
 Applicants may select which country to visit first, depending on the needs of their project.
 Grants in Bulgaria begin on September 1 while grants in Greece begin on September 15.
 Grants in either country must be completed by late June.

 Grantees are expected in the first country of destination at least a few days before the beginning of the academic year and are required to attend a Fulbright Commission orientation.

 If the grant starts in Bulgaria, grantees are encouraged to take part in the orientation seminar for US grantees beginning Sept.
 1, which includes language instruction, as well as cultural, historical and social events.

 If the grant starts in Greece, grantees are required to participate in a two-day orientation program organized by the Fulbright Foundation in Greece in late September.

 Candidates at all degree levels are accepted, but preference is given to Master’s and Ph.D. candidates.
 Ability to conduct independent, unstructured research with minimal oversight is crucial.
 Applications will be considered in all fields, with special emphasis on the following disciplines related to Bulgaria and Greece: archaeology, history and art history (Antique, Byzantine, Ottoman and contemporary), Balkan studies, trans-border/emigration studies, economics, tourism (including eco- and agro-tourism), preservation of cultural heritage, political science, social sciences, classical studies, and the arts.

 Special Application Instructions

-In the Fulbright online application, Award Name please select Bulgarian-Greece Grant from the drop down menu to be considered for this award.
-Select Bulgaria for Country 1 and Greece for Country 2 (regardless of which country you intend to visit first).
+In the Fulbright application, for Award Name, please select the Bulgaria-Greece Award from the drop-down menu to be considered for this award.
+Select Bulgaria for Country 1 and Greece for Country 2 (regardless of which country you plan to visit first).

 Foreign Language Proficiency